 There are a growing number of Nevadans who are opting for hybrid LTC insurance products that fold LTC coverage into life insurance policies or other annuities that provide long-term benefits.
 These are wildly flexible plans that help make sure benefits are either used or transferred to a beneficiary.

-Under the Nevada Division of Insurance, all LTC policy terms must meet strict disclosure requirements.
+Under the Nevada Division of Insurance, all long-term care insurance policy terms must meet strict disclosure requirements.
 Companies must offer inflation protection and a 30-day review period, allowing policyholders to cancel for a full refund.

 Nevada Medicaid covers long-term services for qualifying individuals with low income and minimal assets.
 The biggest downside, though, is that applicants have to spend down resources—something private insurance can help avoid.